rosalogia/mira/README.md

 # Mira

-Mira is an image-board designed for improved flexibility in searches compared to [traditional alternatives](https://github.com/danbooru/danbooru).
+Mira is a taggable image-board implemented in Rust with a React front-end.

 ## Building and Running